Low-Complexity Acoustic Echo Cancellation with Neural Kalman Filtering: Introduction

 In order to solve this problem, we propose to combine the MB method and data-driven (DD) method.
 More specifically, we propose to use a trainable RNN to implicitly model the covariance of the state noise and observation noise and output the adaptive Kalman gains in real-time.
-This can result in better convergence and tracking ability than the Kalman filter.
-Moreover, comparing with the deep-learning based AEC methods that are fully data-driven \cite{Zhang18_interspeech, CAD-AEC, DTLN-AEC, F-T-LSTM}, the proposed method has much smaller model size, and could have better generalization ability since it is built upon the MB framework.
-Some test audio samples can be found on our demo website~\footnote{ \url{https://fjiang9.github.io/NKF-AEC}}.
+This can result in better convergence and tracking ability than the Kalman filter \cite{KN1, KN2}.
+Unlike other neural network aided adaptive filtering methods, e.g., deep neural network-controlled frequency-domain adaptive filter (DNN-FDAF) \cite{DNN-FDAF} and deep variable step-size NLMS (DVSS-NLMS) \cite{DVSS-NMLS} that respectively filtering in the frequency domain and in the time domain, we formulate the neural Kalman filtering operations in the time-frequency domain, resulting in a much smaller model size (with merely 5.3 K comparing to 2.4 M and 1 M parameters).
+Experimental results on both synthetic test sets and real-recorded test sets show that, the proposed NKF achieves much better AEC performance than the traditional adaptive filters and the state-of-the-art hybrid MB/DD method Meta-AF \cite{Meta-AF}.
+Moreover, comparing with the deep-learning based AEC methods that are fully data-driven \cite{Zhang18_interspeech, CAD-AEC, DTLN-AEC, F-T-LSTM}, the proposed method has much smaller model size, and introduces less near-end signal distortion according to the experimental results.
+The inference code and the pre-trained model are released online~\footnote{Code available at \url{ https://github.com/fjiang9/NKF-AEC}}.